elixir-europe/rdmkit/pages/your_tasks/data_discoverability.md

 This dual-system approach not only broadens the scope for diverse Models – using different domains such as images, pathogens, or infectious diseases – but also reinforces the adaptability of the Framework.
 The overall function of these components is to provide the instructions to design a REST API that could be implemented as a stand-alone product or, preferably, extending existing data management solutions.

 Consequently, the 'beaconised' data represents a significant enhancement in data discoverability with minimal risks.
 Currently, there are two ways to implement a Beacon:

-* On top of existing tools (API): targeted to those organizations equipped with well-organised and structured data housed in databases, whether SQL or NoSQL, and possess the necessary resources and expertise to interpret and implement the Beacon v2 specification and construct an API on top of an existing tool.
+* API on top of existing tools: This APIs is targeted to those organizations equipped with well-organised and structured data housed in databases, whether SQL or NoSQL, and possess the necessary resources and expertise to interpret and implement the Beacon v2 specification and construct an API on top of an existing tool.

   {% include image.html file="beacon-api.JPG" inline=true caption="Figure 1.
 Beacon API functionality ([Source](https://docs.genomebeacons.org/implementations-options/))" alt="Beacon API" max-width="30em"%}